Here’s another method of binding your book with a spine that opens up completely, so you can lay your book flat.

-From a materials standpoint, you’ll need your cover boards and paper signatures to go inside.
-I’m also using a roll of self-adhesive paper to cover my boards.
-That’s actually the stuff you stick in your kitchen drawers and such…very handy!
-You’ll need some string to bind it all and a needle – here I’m using a curved needle.
+From a materials standpoint, you’ll need two pieces of board for your cover and the paper signatures that will go inside.
+I’m using a roll of self-adhesive paper to cover my cardboard for the cover.
+I’m also using some linen string to sew with and a curved needle, which is helpful for this bookbinding technique.
 I also have my awl and holepuncher to make holes.

 To start stitching, you go with one board and one signature inside.
 You can see I’m starting at the bottom hole inside the first signature.